jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 review
 ********************************************************************************************

-I gave the computer some commands to make a Python_ `Test Driven Development`_ environment.
+I gave the computer some commands to make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>`.
 I made some folders_ and files_, successfully wrote a :ref:`failing test<test_failure>`, made it pass, then made the tests run automatically

 =================================================================================
 how to view all the commands I typed in a terminal